 I am a professor of humanitarian studies at the International Institute for Social Studies of Erasmus University in The Hague.
+In 2022, I was awarded the Spinoza Prize, one of the most notable Dutch awards in science.
+From this award, I am currently establishing a Humanitarian Studies Centre (HSC) based at the International Institute of Social Studies.
 My focus is on aid-society relations: studying how aid is embedded in the context, impacts on governments and society, and is shaped by the manifold actions of actors in and around programmes for protection, service delivery and capacity development.
 I have a special interest in the intersections of humanitarianism with development, peacebuilding and gender-relations.

 My research programmes have taken place in settings affected by disaster, conflict and fragility, including Afghanistan, Angola, Burundi, the Democratic Republic of Congo, Ethiopia, the Philippines, Rwanda, South Sudan, and Sri Lanka.
 Currently, my main research programme concerns humanitarian governance: accountability, advocacy and alternatives.
 I also recently completer a programme on when ‘conflict meets disaster’, that studied disaster governance in high-conflict, low-conflict and post-conflict societies.